seanbreckenridge/exobrain/programming/design/user_interfaces/alan_kay_user_interface/README.md

 The windowing system came and was solidified from lots of iteration and studying how children `<5` would try and interact with systems like these.

-The challenge is to make a system thats easy to use for anyone, but easy to extend for people who want to.
+The challenge is to make a system that's easy to use for anyone, but easy to extend for people who want to.

 ### Complexity Scaling

-In older systems like Unix/MS-DOS, to be able to accomplish anything, you had to read a manual, and figure out how the prompt worked, and theres lots of internal details one has to be aware of.
+In older systems like Unix/MS-DOS, to be able to accomplish anything, you had to read a manual, and figure out how the prompt worked, and there's lots of internal details one has to be aware of.
 As you start to do things that aren't anticipated, the amount of things you have to know increases gradually.
 If you already known the syntax of a command at the prompt, writing a shell script to put tasks after one another isn't that complicated.

 ![y-axis: wizardlyness; x-axis: complexity of task](images/unix.png)